Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Module* provides configuration files (module-files) for the dynamic modification of the user’s environment.
+*Module* provides configuration files (module-files) for the dynamic modification of the user's environment.

 Here is how to list the modules that your system provides: